 - Francie Verniel, BS, RN, OCN, Patient Navigator

-Fran Holcomb is Riverside Cancer Service’s Nurse Educator.
-As an Oncology Certified Nurse, Fran is a community resource for cancer patients and their family, friends, and significant others.
+Fran Holcomb is Riverside Cancer Service's Nurse Educator.
+As an oncology certified nurse, Fran is a community resource for cancer patients and their family, friends, and significant others.
 Fran can help with breast and cervical cancer early detection programs, cancer screenings and other prevention materials.
-Her office is located adjacent to the Cancer Resources Library, on the 1st floor of the Riverside Cancer Care Center.
+Her office is located adjacent to the Cancer Resources Library, on the 1st floor of the Riverside Cancer Care Center in Newport News.

 Cancer Resources Library